Aren’t stir frys just the best?? To my mind stir fries and soups are the easiest dishes to pack with nutrition and flavor.

 - Now heat up a skillet or pan and add the olive oil, za’atar and extra sesame seeds.
 Stir around for a moment and then add the rice and lentils.
 (They should be about roughly equal in quantity, 2 cups cooked rice and 1 cups cooked lentils, but it does not have to be exact).

-- Also add in the garlic and red chilli and chopped rochet.
+- Also add in the garlic and red chilli, chopped rochet and apple cider vinegar.

 - Stir fry lightly all together for a few minutes.

 You can decrease the amount of olive oil if desired.
 I used 1/2 cup because both the lentils and the rice are 'dry' and the generous addition of olive oil serves to flavor up th the whole stirfry.